tao-qing/gHFI/README.md

 All human genes: xgen-exome-research-panel-gene-list9e255a1532796e2eaa53ff00001c1b3c.txt

-sample names, each column is one sample, the sample name has to be the same as the sample name in the vcf file.
+sample names, each row is a sample, the sample name should match the sample name in the vcf file.
 Sampleinfo.txt

 Put all these files under working directory.